Charles-Ayotte-Trepanier/spark-aws-emr-etl/README.md

-# Project 1: Data Modeling with Postgres
+# Project 4: Data Lake ETL with EMR and Spark

 ## Summary of the project
 ### Inroduction